Documentation#

 Documentation is built in docs/_build/html

-, to match the location when building with make html
+, like when building with make html

 from the docs/